 Interest groups meet monthly.
 Included are Art Study, Bowling, Card Groups, Bird Watching, Book Clubs, Current Events, Dominoes, Creative Needlework, Mah Jongg Groups, Scrabble, Happy Hour group, Travel, Walking and several luncheon groups.
 Interest group contact information and schedule is found under the Interest Group tab.

-General meetings are held the fourth Tuesday of the months of September, October, January, February, March & April.
+General meetings are held the fourth Tuesday of the months of September, October, February, March & April.
 These meetings include a guest speaker, a business meeting and a dessert.
 Special luncheon meetings are in December and May.

 To make reservations, email or phone Jackie Kaps.